code0-tech/code0-license/README.md

 # create a license
 license = Code0::License.new(
   {
-    'licensee' => { 'company' => 'Code0' }, # content of licensee can be as you want, it just can't be empty 'start_date' => '2024-05-01', # when is the first date where this license is valid?
+    licensee: { company: 'Code0' }, # content of licensee can be as you want, it just can't be empty
+    start_date: '2024-05-01', # when is the first date where this license is valid?
-    'end_date' => '2025-05-01', # until when is the license valid?
+    end_date: '2025-05-01', # until when is the license valid?
-    'restrictions' => {}, # content can be as you wish, can be used to semantically store some restrictions that are evaluated by your application
+    restrictions: {}, # content can be as you wish, can be used to semantically store some restrictions that are evaluated by your application
-    'options' => {}, # content can be as you wish, can be used to semantically provide some options of this license }
+    options: {}, # content can be as you wish, can be used to semantically provide some options of this license }
 )